What Do Betrayed Partners Experience After Discovery?

 • I feel unattractive and ugly, and I’m wondering what’s wrong with me.

 So, when you find yourself on an emotional rollercoaster, don’t beat yourself up.
 You are simply reacting in a normal way to the crisis in which, through no fault of your own, you now find yourself.
-If necessary, reach out for emotional support and validation through Seeking Integrity.
-For starters, you may want to consider our low-cost online workgroup for betrayed partners.
+If necessary, reach out for emotional support and validation through Seeking Integrity and our therapy for infidelity.
+You may also want to consider our low-cost online workgroup for betrayed partners.
 We also offer free webinars and drop-in discussion groups for betrayed partners via sexandrelationshiphealing.com.